Rhythmicc/QuickProject/README.md

     - `Qpro -add run` : add run.py to your project
     - `Qpro -add refresh` : add refresh.py to your project
     - `Qpro -add TextCmp` : add TextCmp.py to your project
-    - You can check out the script in this link: https://github.com/Rhythmicc/ACM-Template/blob/master/README.md
+    - You can see script usage in this link: https://github.com/Rhythmicc/ACM-Template/blob/master/README.md

-## author

-  - RhythmLian